Table of Contents[Hide][Show]

 You’ve booked your Walt Disney World vacation and now you have to figure out this thing called Extra Magic Hours.
 Also Extra Extra Magic Hours (yes it’s really a thing).
 We’re here to help.
 Let’s walk through what Extra Magic Hours (EMH) are, how they can be good, how they can be bad and our tips for making the most of that extra time in the parks.

 How Do I Get Access to Extra Magic Hours (EMH)?

 Extra Magic Hours aren’t for everyone.
-They’re a special perk for people who stay at Walt Disney World Resort properties and a few selected partner hotels.
+They’re a special perk for people who stay at Walt Disney World properties and a few selected partner hotels.
 By staying “on property” in a resort hotel or in an approved hotel you’ll be able to get into selected theme parks early or stay late on specific days.
 How will you know the days?
 Disney has a whole calendar devoted to theme park hours and it lists the Extra Magic Hours by park.

 Hotels that participate in the Extra Magic Hours program are:

 - Walt Disney World Resort hotels

 - Walt Disney World Swan and Walt Disney World Dolphin Hotels (While they offer Extra Magic Hours perks you may want to read this before booking.
 The Swan and Dolphin do not offer Magical Express bus service.)

 - Shades of Green Resort